Federal Financial Aid

 - Grants are financial aid that does not have to be paid back.
-(Please see R2T4 Policy for exceptions)
+(Please see Return of Title IV Funds Policy for exceptions.)

-- Work-study enables students to work and earn a paycheck to help pay for school.
+- Federal work study enables students to work and earn a paycheck to help pay for school.

 - Loans are borrowed money which must be repaid with interest.

 - Scholarships are similar to grants in that there is no obligation to repay them.
-Scholarships generally are not need based.
-Academic achievement and service are the main criteria.
+Scholarships can be based on academic achievement, service, and/or need.

 The Financial Aid Process

 1. Get organized.
 To complete the FAFSA you will need information from your prior year federal tax return.
 Gather your income information from the prior year.
-This includes federal tax returns 1040, 1040A, or 1040EZ; W-2s from each job worked; unemployment, child support, etc. If you are a dependent student, (under the age of 24, single, no dependents, not a veteran) you will also need your parents’ federal tax returns and income information.
-You may estimate your tax information but you must update the information on your FAFSA application after you and your parents' tax returns have been filed.
-Financial aid cannot be processed until this is completed.
+This includes federal tax returns 1040, 1040A, or 1040EZ; W-2s from each job worked; unemployment, child support (received and paid), etc. If you are a dependent student, (under the age of 24, single, no dependents, not a veteran) you will also need your parents’ federal tax returns, income and asset information.

-3. Go to www.fafsa.gov and click on Start Here.You will need to use your PIN.
-If you filled out a FAFSA for the previous year select ‘renewal’ and some of your information will already be completed.
-This feature can save time but you must correct any questions where the information has changed.
+3. Go to HERE and click on Start a New FAFSA.
+An FSA ID is required.
+If you filled out a FAFSA for the previous year and select “Renewal,” some information will already be completed.
+This feature can save time but students must correct answers for any questions where the information has changed.
 Complete every question.
 Use zeros instead of leaving a question blank.
-Use the IRS retrieval tool for ease of filing.
-When you click into each response box, a "Help and Hints" box displays information for that specific question to help you complete the questions with the correct answer.
-Be sure to enter Nicolet’s school code (008919) on your application.
-Remember to click the SAVE button on each screen as you fill out the FAFSA, and again when it is completed.
-Keep a copy of your FAFSA application for your records.
+When available use the IRS Data Retrieval Tool (DRT) for ease of filing.
+A "Help and Hints" box displays information for each question to help complete the questions.
+Nicolet’s school code (008919) must be entered on the application.
+Remember to choose “Save” on each screen as the FAFSA is completed, and again when it is fully completed.
+We suggest that you keep a copy of the FAFSA application for your records.

-5. Review your Student Aid Report (SAR).You’ll receive the SAR electronically if you provided your e-mail address when you completed the FAFSA.
-Otherwise, a paper copy will be mailed to you within 4-6 weeks.
-Review the SAR carefully and verify the information is correct.
-If you see incorrect information, make corrections on your FAFSA by returning to www.fafsa.gov .
+5. Review your Student Aid Report (SAR).You’ll receive the SAR electronically to the e-mail address you provided when you completed the FAFSA.
+Review the SAR carefully and verify that the information is correct.
+If you see incorrect information, make corrections on your FAFSA by returning to HERE .
 Keep the SAR for your records.
 A corrected SAR will be issued when changes are made.
 The Nicolet College Financial Aid Office will receive your SAR information electronically from the U.S. Department of Education.